AdobeDocs/commerce-merchant-services.en/help/live-search/technical-overview.md

 [!DNL Live Search] communicates through the endpoint at `https://catalog-service.adobe.io/graphql`.

+>[!NOTE]
+>
+>As [!DNL Live Search] does not have access to the complete product database, [!DNL Live Search] GraphQL and Commerce core GraphQL will not have complete parity.

 ## Boundaries and thresholds

 Currently, the [!DNL Live Search] search/category API has the following supported limits and static boundaries: